mixerp/plpgunit/readme.md

 		assert.are_not_equal(VARIADIC anyarray, OUT message text, OUT result boolean)
   	</td>
   	<td>
-  		Fails the test if any item of the supplied arguments is euqal to another.
+  		Fails the test if any item of the supplied arguments is equal to another.
 Remember, you can pass any number of arguments here.
   	</td>
   </tr>
   <tr>